midaskira/Hellstrap/README.md

 </p>

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [Our Discord](https://discord.gg/UuxcfqPNnA).
+> The only official places to download Hellstrap are this GitHub repository and [Our Discord](https://discord.gg/UuxcfqPNnA).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">